zanderson3j/dark_arts/README.md

 Browser Exploits:

 * Content / Script Obfuscation - Javascript is a big and ugly language with many ways to write programs.
 This means you can write programs that are very hard to understand.
 You can even encode strings and fetch code from different parts of the browser, like the DOM, to build a malicious script.
-An interesting side note is that many sites use the same obfuscation tools to compact their own javascript code.
+An interesting side note is that many sites use the same obfuscation tools to compact their own Javascript code.
 This is because shorter code can be delivered faster and thus reach more users.
 * MITM (Man in the Middle) - We talked a lot about this previously.
 Attackers can intercept and modify network traffic since many things are still unencrypted.
 They can steal information or insert things to redirect the request.
 Even scarier, it can also work on home networks since many network router names are easy to guess.
 Attackers can guess the name, redirect the user, steal passwords, and even re-image the router so they can add their own software.
 It is safer for malware to hide in memory than in the browser.
 * DNS Spoofing - We spoke about this previously as well.
 Something new was that something like a USB can redirect network requests to a different DNS server to lead users to malicious sites.
 * Clickjacking / UI Redressing - Overlay things in the browser so the user will click on something that looks correct but actually does something else.
 I have seen sites with video players that do this.
 They will have a button that says close window, but clicking it will bring you to another site.